antoinevinial/react-boilerplate/README.md

 1. You can add an `exact` attribute to your route.
 If you do this, you URL needs to be exactly equal to the path attribute to render the view.
 If not, if you go to [http://localhost:3000/mypath/blablabla](http://localhost:3000/mypath/blablabla), you would also render the same view even if there is an extra piece inside url.
 2. Inside the path attribute, you can add a dynamic param inside URL (for example, a slug or an id) like `<Route path="/articles/:id" component={myView} />`.
 Thanks to that, you can render the same view for all articles but you can have access to the param inside the view (for example, to fetch the corresponding article).

-## How to create a simple component
+## Components

 When you want to create a component, go to the [/components](./src/components) folder and create a new component folder.
-Inside this folder, create a MyComponent.js file.
+Inside this folder, create a **MyComponent.js** file.
 Every component should has this following piece of code to be a functional React component

 ```javascript
 // Import modules.